axefan/DatabaseErrorDemo/readme.txt

-This plugin demonstrates a problem that I've bee having.
+This plugin demonstrates a problem that I've been having.

 EbeanServer.save(Collection) starts failing when a list contains around 7000 objects.